 Packed with irreverent comedy and cross-generational influences, Kaylene Whiskey's work celebrates heroic women, pop culture idols, and Anangu heritage.
-Her practice blends the traditional culture of her community's elders with the experiences of a younger generation that has grown up under the influence of contemporary Western media.
-Whiskey's chosen subjects include Wonder Woman, Cat Woman, Cher, Dolly Parton, and Princess Leia.
+Her practice blends the traditional culture of her community's elders with the experiences of a younger generation that has grown up with the contemporary influence of Western media.
+Whiskey's chosen subjects include Wonder Woman, Cat Woman, Beyoncé, Cher, Dolly Parton, and Princess Leia.
 In her painting Kungkas In Hollywood, 2021, Whiskey inserts herself into a fantastical scene where she appears in conversation with Beyoncé and Dolly Parton.
 The artist refers to these iconic singers as her Kungkas, or her female cohort.
 In the Yankunytjatjara language the word "kungka" can refer to a woman of any age, but most often describes young women.
-Painting her figures in bright colors and in a superflat style, Whiskey fills the entire surface of her works with a kaleidoscopic design formed from images of commercial objects, plants, and wildlife.
+Painting her figures in bright colors and a superflat style, Whiskey fills the entire surface of her works with a kaleidoscopic design formed from commercial objects, plants and wildlife.
 Utilizing the comic book convention of speech bubbles, the women humorously quip about their activities.
-With meticulous detail, Whiskey uses clothing and adornment s means to communicate characteristics of each figure.
+With meticulous detail, Whiskey uses clothing and adornment as means to communicate characteristics about each figure.
 Beyonce's crown identifies the almost monarchical quality of her popstar status, while the decorative pattern of her garment evokes the aesthetic of traditional Aboriginal dot painting.
-Her earrings take the form of tjala (honey ants), a traditional food source across the Northern Territory and South Australia.
+Her earrings take the form of tiala (honey ants), a traditional food source across the Northern Territory and South Australia.
 The Honey Ant is an important link between Anangu mythology and inter-dependence on the environment.
 In contrast, Dolly Parton wears an American-flag-patterned top, while strumming a pink guitar and singing about Mary and Jesus.
 In Whiskey's eyes, both women equally represent aspirational American women.
-In all her work, Whiskey conflates the opulence of Western celebrity and material culture with Anangu as a vibrant expression of her cross-cultural interests.
-A recurring motif across many of her works, a decorative clock appears to signify that it is always "party time" in the world of Whiskey's paintings.
+In all her work, Whiskey conflates the opulence of Western celebrity and material culture with Anangu traditions as a vibrant expression of her cross-cultural interests.
+As a recurring motif across many of her works, a decorative clock appears to signify that it is always "party time" in the world of Whiskey's paintings.

-Tiger Yaltangki's richly colored canvases combine elements of fantasy with his interpretation of Anangu culture and references to contemporary life.
-His imagery reflects the artist's concept of land and country, as well as his immersion in and love for the music of AC/DC and Hank Williams, and a fondness for science fiction.
+Tiger Yaltangki's richly colored canvases combine elements of fantasy with his interpretations of Anangu culture and references to contemporary life.
+His imagery reflects the artist's understanding of land and Country, as well as the music of ACDC and Hank Williams, and a fondness for science fiction.
 Many of Yaltangki's acrylic paintings feature Mamu-spirit people, creatures, or monsters-who appear in traditional stories told to children to deter them from exploring dangerous places.
 Yaltangki renders these entities with bold linear outlines, highlighting their toothy grins, bulging eyes, and flailing limbs.
-He often titles his paintings Malpa Wiru (Good Friends), casting the characters he summons both as spirit beings and companions.
+He often titles his paintings Malpa Wiru (good friends), casting the characters he summons both as spirit beings and companions.